WE OFFER A VERY CHEAP SOLUTION TO A COMMON PROBLEM

 The easy answer

-So PVA is the worst, but all your filaments will perform best if you protect them from moisture.
+So PVA is the worst, but any printer filament will perform best if you protect it from moisture.
 There are a lot of elaborate, and often expensive, ways of doing this, but you can get good results very simply.
 If you store filament in any type of airtight container that will protect it.
 Yes, it will soak up whatever moisture the air around it contains, but once that’s gone it won’t get any more.
 Even better is to minimise how much air is in the container.

 The simplest way to do that is with vacuum bags.
 These are usually sold to protect clothes in storage or travel, but they work great for filament too.
 Get a smaller size of bag – a foot or 18 inches square works fine – and simply seal your spools inside them with a couple of packets of silica gel.
 Then use your hoover to suck out the air.
 There will be almost no moisture left inside and the silica should suck up whatever’s left.
 Then, when you need to print, just take out the spool you need, run the job and seal it back in the bag again.
 It doesn’t cost much, it’s simple, and it can make a real difference to the quality of your printing!